Share this article

 Make use of toys and puzzles

 Another great tip on how to move with a dog: don’t think for a second about packing away your dog’s toys and puzzles.
-Pick out a few puzzle toys that’ll keep them entertained, and you can (almost) guarantee slightly better behavior with less boredom and frustration in the air.
+Pick out a few puzzle toys that’ll keep them entertained, and you will probably see better behavior with less boredom and frustration in the air.

 Keep it interactive